tnhnclskn/swiss-api/Readme.md

+# Swiss Ephemeris API and WordPress Plugin

+This project consists of two main components:

+1. A Python-based REST API for the Swiss Ephemeris library
+2. A WordPress plugin that utilizes this API to provide astrological calculations

 # Swiss Ephemeris API

 This is a simple Python API endpoint for the Swiss Ephemeris library.
 It is a REST API that provides planetary positions for a given date and time.